||The creation of fish rearing and over wintering habitat on Harris Creek was part of a WSDOT wetland mitigation effort near Carnation, Washington.|

 Federal, state and local authorities regulate wetlands because of their importance.
 As a public works agency, WSDOT must obtain appropriate approvals and permits from regulatory agencies when projects cause damage to wetlands.

 How does WSDOT protect wetlands?

 WSDOT’s Environmental Policy supports sound environmental protection practices in the planning, design, construction, operation, and maintenance of Washington’s transportation systems and facilities.
+In addition, WSDOT’s Wetlands Protection and Preservation Policy directs employees to protect and preserve wetlands, to ensure no net loss of wetlands, and to increase the quantity and quality of wetlands in the long term.
 The Transportation Decision-Making Process is a sequence of events that model efficient project delivery.
 The decision-making process incorporates mitigation sequencing to avoid and minimize impacts to wetlands.